Overview

 ]}Actions

-Re-fires the original request (same method, headers, and body) to the configured Replay Target URL.
+Re-fires the original request (same method, headers, and body) to the configured destination URL.
 Executed asynchronously with up to 3 retry attempts (exponential backoff).
-Failures surface in Dead Letters.
+Failures surface in Failed Deliveries.

-Delivers one inbound event to multiple Replay Targets in parallel.
+Delivers one inbound event to multiple destinations in parallel.
 Each target gets its own async job with independent retry tracking.
 Combined with Payload Transforms you can send a different shaped body to each target.

 actionConfig: { "targetIds": ["<target-a>", "<target-b>"] }Stops the pipeline immediately.
 No further rules are evaluated and the request is not forwarded anywhere.
 The request is still stored in Hookbase for inspection.